-As you know, marijuana has a compound named THCA which is converted to THC when heated.
-THC bonds with fats, so the benefits of cannabis oil made with coconut oil are obvious.
+As you know, marijuana has a compound named THCA, which is converted to THC when heated.
+THC binds with fats, so the benefits of cannabis oil made with coconut oil are apparent.
 Then there is the small matter of coconut oil’s health properties, such as its ability to increase energy, protect the heart, boost metabolism, aid weight loss, strengthen the immune system, and much more.
 Before we show you how to make your cannabis coconut oil, let’s discuss its benefits first.

 - Faster Metabolism: Individuals who regularly use coconut oil have an energy expenditure of up to 4% higher than the average person who doesn’t use it at all.
 This equates to 100 calories a day, or 36,500 a year.
 Since one pound = 3,500 calories, coconut oil could help you shave ten pounds off per annum!

-Cancer Prevention: THC’s effects on cancer have been widely researched.
+- Cancer Prevention: THC’s effects on cancer are widely researched.
 While studies are in their infancy, early signs are good.
-Certainly, coconut infused THC oil can help fight the nausea felt by chemotherapy patients.
+Indeed, coconut-infused THC oil can help fight nausea felt by chemotherapy patients.

-- Pain Relief: A study* published in March 2003 in Science Direct by Ware et al. found that marijuana was effective in the treatment of non-cancer pain.
+- Pain Relief: A study by Purcell et al. published in Cannabis and Cannabinoid Research in September 2019 found that patients who used MMJ experienced a reduction in benzodiazepine use.
+In other words, they found that weed was an adequate pain-relieving substitute.
 As coconut oil enables more THC to bind to the fat cells, your coco canna oil becomes a more powerful pain reliever.

-- Improves Cognition: Coconut oil is a known antioxidant and, when combined with THC, it could result in a powerful brain-boosting treatment.
-A study* published in the Journal of Alzheimer’s Disease in February 2016 found that THC was potentially capable of reducing oxidative stress in the brain and preventing the onset of Alzheimer’s.
+- Improves Cognition: Coconut oil is a known antioxidant, and, when combined with THC, it could result in a powerful brain-boosting treatment.
+A study by Gruber et al., published in Frontiers in Pharmacology in January 2018, found that MMJ patients experienced an improvement in cognitive performance after three months of treatment.

 - Better Heart Health: Coconut oil’s healthy fats lower your bad LDL cholesterol.
 Various studies have shown marijuana’s ability to reduce blood pressure.

-- Reduces Anxiety: Marijuana is linked with stress and anxiety reduction and even fights insomnia and other sleep disorders, while coconut oil contains constituents that help release ketones in the liver and regulate hormones.
+- Reduces Anxiety: Marijuana is linked with stress and anxiety reduction and even fights insomnia and other sleep disorders.
+Coconut oil contains constituents that help release ketones in the liver and regulate hormones.

 How to Make Cannabis-Infused Coconut Oil

-Infused coconut oil is shockingly easy to make because the list of coconut oil ingredients is short.
+Infused coconut oil is shockingly simple to make because the list of coconut oil ingredients is short.
 You need: